cfxdevkit/AIflux/packages/plugin-conflux/README.md

 ## Description

 The Conflux plugin enables seamless interaction with both Conflux Core Space and eSpace networks.
-It provides functionality for token transfers, cross-space bridge operations, token swaps on eSpace, and network statistics.
+It provides functionality for token transfers, cross-space bridge operations, token swaps on eSpace, market analysis, and comprehensive network statistics.

 ## Installation